Michael Read: Later years

+Read was a nutritionist, and lived in Hethersett, moving from Edinburgh in September 1972.

 Unusually for an administrator he has continued to compete over a period of six decades, and still competes internationally in competitions up to 30 km.
 In his youth he competed in over 225 BLDSA events, won many BLDSA championships across the UK including the 1970 Windermere International, the Loch Ness Championship, set over 70 records and was the BLDSA Double Windermere Championship for nine consecutive years.

 In recent years he has also competed in the World, European and National Masters competitions.
 He has been the ASA National Masters 3 km champion on more than 10 occasions and runner-up four times.
 On one occasion when the event was held in Ullswater, he was second in the ASA 25 km; only two swimmers finished but he was judged out of time.
 He made a number of inaugural swims in the Scottish Lochs and the first ever two-way crossing of the Wash from Skegness to Hunstanton and back to Skegness.
 Among other firsts were the first ever three-way swim of Windermere and the first four-way swim.
 He was the first person to swim Loch Tay, Loch Rannoch, from Perth to Broughty Ferry and the 65 km from Mora to Amposta in the Ebro river.
 He was the second person to swim around the Isle of Wight.